Georgianna Bishop

 Georgianna Millington Bishop (October 15, 1878 – September 1, 1971) was an American amateur golfer.

+Early life

+She was born on October 15, 1878, in Bridgeport, Connecticut, to Sydney Bishop and Mary Helen Staples.

+Golf career

 She was the winner of the 1904 U.S. Women's Amateur, played at Merion Golf Club in Ardmore, Pennsylvania.
+She defeated Mrs. E. F. Sanford from the Essex County Country Club at the Merion Cricket Club in Haverford, Pennsylvania.
 She played for the Brooklawn Golf Club in Bridgeport, Connecticut.
-In 1959, Bishop became the fifth inductee into the Connecticut Golf Hall of Fame after winning the state amateur championships for women four times: 1920–1922 and 1927.
+Bishop won the state amateur championships for women four times: 1920–1922 and 1927.

-Biography

-She was born on October 15, 1878, in Bridgeport, Connecticut, to Sydney Bishop and Mary Helen Staples.
-In 1904 she won the U.S. Women's Amateur by defeating Mrs. E. F. Sanford from the Essex County Country Club at the Merion Cricket Club in Haverford, Pennsylvania.
+Personal life

-She died on September 1, 1971, in Bridgeport, Connecticut.
+Bishop died on September 1, 1971, in Bridgeport, Connecticut.

+Honors

+In 1959, Bishop became the fifth inductee into the Connecticut Golf Hall of Fame.